Governikus/AusweisApp/docs/sdk/desktop.rst

 ^^^^^^^^^^
 You can deliver separate AusweisApp2 binaries inside your own application or start an already installed AusweisApp2.
-If your application spawns a separate process you should provide the cmdline parameter ``--port 0`` to avoid conflicts with a user started AusweisApp2 and other processes that uses a specified port.
+If your application spawns a separate process you should provide the commandline parameter ``--port 0`` to avoid conflicts with a user started AusweisApp2 and other processes that uses a specified port.